mozilla-l10n/documentation/src/products/iOS_products/adding_projects.md

 When a new project is added and announced, you typically reach out to localizers on existing communication channels, so they can opt in for their locale (see [Updating locales](updating_locales.md) for more info).

 Note that to remove existing projects, all you have to do is archive the repository under the `mozilla-l10n` organization.
-You will also have to remove the project from the Pontoon admin interface (example with [Firefox for iOS](https://pontoon.mozilla.org/admin/projects/firefox-for-ios/)).
+You will also have to remove the project from the Pontoon admin interface (example for [Firefox for iOS](https://pontoon.mozilla.org/admin/projects/firefox-for-ios/)).